indeedeng/Mariner/README.md

 ## Token

 To run Mariner, you must create a token.
 The GitHub token must be a valid personal access token.
+It requires one of the following scopes: ['user:email', 'read:user', 'read:org'] scopes.
+Please modify your token's scopes at: https://github.com/settings/tokens."
 It does not require any permissions beyond the default, so when you create it you can leave all the boxes unchecked.
 Be careful not to share your token with anyone.
 If it gets exposed, revoke it and create a replacement.